 Having the right insurance and the right amount of coverage is a fundamental necessity for any business, large or small.
 That’s especially true when your line of work involves teeth and claws.
 If you own a pet grooming or mobile pet grooming business (or have a pet shop that provides that service), here’s what you need to know about your risk of exposure and the insurance policies that can protect you from liability claims by customers and employees and loss or damage from disasters.

-Critical Coverage for Your Pet Grooming Business
+Pet Grooming Insurance Coverage for Your Business

 General liability is a must-have.
 It will protect your business from the most common forms of liability claims such as: